academic-initiative/research-challenge-2021/README.md

 ## Submissions

 Submissions must include at least one (1) IBM technology, data set or API, along with any other open source technology, to address the problem of climate change.
 Submissions may require additional research, but must have clear use case.
+The submission may be in the form of some working code including a jupyter notebook,  a stand alone program, or a mobile or web app.

 At the end of the challenge, we will expect from each team a brief 3 minute video detailing what you’ve created, a description for how you put it all together and who your project is intended to help, and a roadmap to show the judges where your project is going.